Best Virginia Tech Graduation Photo Locations (2026 Guide)

 Hot tips:

-Grab a few shots at the tunnel entrance into Lane.
+• Grab a few shots at the tunnel entrance into Lane.
+Sometimes it’s open and you can touch the Hokie stone!

-And don’t forget the glass building nearby.
-It makes for surprisingly strong bonus LinkedIn headshots.
+• And don’t forget the glass building nearby.
+It makes for surprisingly good bonus LinkedIn headshots.

 When Should You Take Graduation Photos at Virginia Tech?